 The operations of our owned and managed clinics through our affiliated professional entities and other physician partners are subject to extensive federal, state and local regulation relating to, among other things, the adequacy of medical care, equipment, personnel, operating policies and procedures, fire prevention, rate-setting, compliance with building codes and environmental protection and proof of financial ability to operate.
-Our owned and managed clinics and affiliated professional entities and other physician partners are also subject to extensive laws and regulation relating to facility and professional licensure, conduct of operations, including financial relationships among healthcare providers, Medicare, Medicaid and state fraud and abuse and physician self-referrals, and maintaining updates to our affiliated professional entities and other physician partners' enrollment in the Medicare and Medicaid programs, including the addition of new clinic locations, providers and other enrollment information.
+Our owned and managed clinics and affiliated professional entities and other physician partners are also subject to extensive laws and regulation relating to facility and professional licensure, conduct of operations, including financial relationships among healthcare providers, Medicare, Medicaid and state fraud and abuse and physician self-referrals, and maintaining updates to our affiliated professional entities' and other physician partners' enrollment in the Medicare and Medicaid programs, including the addition of new clinic locations, providers and other enrollment information.
 Our owned and managed clinics and affiliates professional entities are subject to periodic inspection by licensing authorities and accreditation organizations to assure their continued compliance with these various standards.
-There can be no assurance that these regulatory authorities will determine that all applicable requirements are fully met at any given time.
-Should any of our owned or managed clinics or affiliated professional entities be found to be noncompliant with these requirements, we could be assessed fines and penalties, could be required to refund reimbursement amounts or could lose our licensure or Medicare and/or Medicaid certification so that we or our affiliated professional entities and other physician partners are unable to receive reimbursement from such programs and possibly from other third-party payors, any of which could materially adversely affect our business, financial condition, cash flows or results of operations.
+There can be no assurance that these regulatory authorities will determine that all applicable requirements, we could be assessed fines and penalties, could be required to refund reimbursement amounts or could lose our licensure or Medicaid cartification so that we or our affiliated professional entities and other physician partners are unable to receive reimbursement from such programs and possibly from other third-party payors, any of which could materially adversely affect our business, financial condition, cash flows or results of operations.
+See "-The evolving regulation of value-based reimbursement models and regulation, licensure and oversight by state regulatory authorities as a risk-bearing entity may have a material adverse effect on our operations."